[HISTORY: Adopted by the Mayor and Council of the Borough of Edgewater 8-19-2019 by Ord. No. 2019-009. Amendments noted where applicable.]

 Preventing or regulating the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards in other areas.

-- A request for a review of the Construction Official's interpretation of any provision of this chapter or a request for a variance.
+- A request for a review of the Construction Official interpretation of any provision of this chapter or a request for a variance.

 - AREA OF SHALLOW FLOODING

-- A designated AO, AH or VO Zone on a community's Flood Insurance Rate Map (FIRM), with a one-percent or greater annual chance of flooding to an average depth of one to three feet, where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
+- A designated AO or AH Zone on a community's Flood Insurance Rate Map with a 1% annual or greater chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

 - AREA OF SPECIAL FLOOD HAZARD

-- The land in the floodplain within a community subject to a one-percent or greater chance of flooding in any given year.
+- Land in the floodplain within a community subject to a 1% or greater chance of flooding in any given year.
 It is shown on the FIRM as Zone V, VE, V1-30, A, AO, A1-A30, AE, A99, or AH.